eoscostarica/eos-local/readme.md

 - Deploy your dApp dedicated services easily to any infrastructure provider with containers.
 - Ability to run multiple versions of EOS with different configuration with no conflicts.
 - This project follows EOS DApp development best practices.
-- Improved developer's experience.
-Yes! that super important isn't it? :)

 ## Technical Specs